noop-inc/noop-sample-app-covid-19-mobility/client/README.md

 COPY /src ./src
 RUN npm run build

-# Recieves the compiled build from build2, and hosts the files through an NGINX server.
+# The runtime stage recieves the compiled build from build2, and hosts the files through an NGINX server.
 FROM nginx:1-alpine

 COPY --from=build2 /dist /usr/share/nginx/html